TomAPU/ezqm/README.md

 ezqm
 ```

-# Using memory snapshot to skip QEMU booting!
+# Using memory snapshot to skip QEMU booting (optionl)!
 Taking a snapshot after QEMU booting and restore the memory snapshot everytime we start QEMU to make things faster!
 We don't have to wait for QEMU boot anymore!
 First we need a folder to store QEMU memorysnapshot.
 Ideally, creating a ramfs to reduce reading time by the following command: